nhanb/old.hi.imnhan.com/content/posts/acer-chromebook-spin.md

 ![default-profile-get](/images/voxel_audio_device.png "")

 And it would actually play sound... for a while until it crashes.
-I later found out that wired headphones work just fine, so only using internal speakers is problematic.
+I later found out that wired headphones and HDMI audio work just fine, so only using internal speakers is problematic.

 I collected logs and tried googling but nothing comes up that matches my case.
 Asking in the eupnea discord server yielded an uncertain response: